Query-Efficient Algorithm to Find all Nash Equilibria in a Two-Player Zero-Sum Matrix Game: Introduction

 \subsection{Related work}

-Many works on query complexity consider a scenario where an algorithm aims to compute an equilibrium for a game without knowing the payoffs; the main focus of such works are to minimize the number of payoff queries used.
-Conversely, the computational complexity literature is more focused on minimizing the number of computational steps for algorithms that compute equilibrium while knowing the payoffs.
+Unlike the computational complexity literature, which focuses on minimizing the number of computational steps for algorithms that compute equilibrium while knowing the payoffs, the works on query complexity consider a scenario where an algorithm aims to compute an equilibrium for a game without knowing the payoffs beforehand.
+The main focus of such works is to minimize the number of payoff queries used.
+We discuss some of these works here.

+\textbf{Query complexity of zero-sum games:} Recently, there has been renewed interest in the topic of query complexity of zero-sum games.
+Under the assumption that input matrix $A\in\{0,1\}^{n\times n}$ has a unique Nash equilibrium, \citet{auger2014sparse} designed a randomized algorithm for finding the unique Nash equilibrium of $ A $ by querying $ O(n\log(n)\cdot k^{4k}) $ entries of $A$, where $ k = |\supp(x^\star)| $.
+Recall that for the special case when the input matrix has a strict PSNE, \citet{bienstock1991note} presented a deterministic algorithm that finds the strict PSNE by querying $ O(n) $ entries of the input matrix $ A \in \mathbb{R}^{n \times n} $.
+Recently, \citet{dallant2024finding} improved this result by designing a deterministic algorithm that finds the strict PSNE in $ O(n\log^*n) $ time by querying $ O(n) $ entries of the input matrix $ A \in \mathbb{R}^{n \times n} $.
+Parallel to our work, under the same special case, \citet{dallant2024optimal} and \citet{maiti2024near} designed randomized algorithms aimed at minimizing the time complexity and the statistical complexity (when the feedback on the payoff matrix is noisy) respectively.

+\textbf{Query complexity of general-sum games:} The query complexity of finding various equilibrium concepts in games—including general-sum multi-player games—has been extensively studied; see the survey by \citet{babichenko2020informational} for a comprehensive overview.
+For instance, \citet{babichenko2016query} demonstrated that the query complexity of computing an $\varepsilon$-well-supported Nash equilibrium in an $n$-player binary action game is $2^{\Omega(n)}$.

+\citet{fearnley2013learning} showed that in an $n \times n$ bimatrix game with payoffs in the range [0,1], a $\frac{1}{2}$-approximate Nash equilibrium can be computed using at most $2n - 1$ payoff queries.
+They complemented this result by showing that there is a constant $\varepsilon < \frac{1}{2}$ such that the query complexity of computing an $\varepsilon$-approximate Nash equilibrium is more than $2n - 1$.